rfsheffer/QuestHands/README.md

 # QuestHands
 An Unreal Engine 4 plugin for the new Oculus Quest hands tracking.
 To tied us over till Oculus's official release.

-This plugin requires version 12 of the Oculus Plugin so you need to use the Oculus branch of the Unreal Engine for this plugin to work.
+This plugin version requires version 12 of the Oculus Plugin so you need to use the Oculus branch of the Unreal Engine for this plugin to work.

 The Oculus branch can be found here: https://github.com/Oculus-VR/UnrealEngine/tree/oculus-4.24.1-release-1.44.0-v12.0

+For other versions of the plugin see the branches of this repository.

 ## Implementation Details
 - Full hand tracking from API